 A study by Microsoft states that 56% of customers have ditched businesses after a bad customer service experience & 39% will avoid your brand for an entire two years.
 And it goes unsaid that long handle times top the customer support grievances.

-As customers, we have all called a company's customer service line to resolve an issue.
-While mostly the call starts pleasant enough, 15 minutes later, you have been passed to the fourth agent, and they still can't figure out how to help you.
+As customers, all of us have called customer service at one point or another, to resolve an issue.
+While mostly the call starts on a pleasant note, 15 minutes later, you are speaking to the 4th executive(sometimes the supervisor), and they still can't figure out how to help you!

 Among many other call center metrics, including First Call Resolution, Churn rate, Net Promoter Score, Customer Satisfaction Score, and Customer Effort Score, Average Handle Time is a crucial indicator to help maintain a high level of customer service.